top of page

 photo by HanJie Chow

-Their duo-ish performance with Meaghan Robichaud, a loose rehashing of the 1975 documentary Grey Gardens titled MEOW!, played a sold-out run at The Loading Dock as part of the 10th Exponential Festival in January 2025, and was featured in The New York Times.
-Other original works include Babies on the Street, co-created with Hillary Gao (The Brick, IRT Theater), and I AM MY OWN MILF (The Kraine – Winner of Outstanding Devising from the Young-Howze Theatre Journal and three FRIGID Fringe Festival Awards).
-They’re a member of the experimental performance collective CHILD (led by Lisa Fagan), whose spring 2024 show 1-800-3592-113592, was named one of the Best Theatre of 2024 in The New Yorker.
+Their duo-ish performance with Meaghan Robichaud, a noir riff on the 1975 documentary Grey Gardens told from the perspective of raccoons, MEOW!, played a sold-out run at The Loading Dock as part of the 10th Exponential Festival in January 2025.
+Other original works include an English-Romanian dance-theater piece about alien monarchy Vivian Oblivion; two chamber pieces about bad girls, Rotten C*nt Girl & Crimes of Glamour (with Gabriella Gonzalez); a visual internet opera for an ensemble & live feed camera, Babies on the Street (with Hillary Gao), and an Upper East Side adaptation of Timon of Athens, I AM MY OWN MILF (Winner: Outstanding Devising, Young-Howze Theatre Journal).
+They’re a member of the experimental performance collective CHILD (led by Lisa Fagan), whose show 1-800-3592-113592, was named one of the Best Theatre of 2024 in The New Yorker by Helen Shaw.
 Other companies they’ve worked with include theater and media company Fake Friends at CultureHub, Jerry Lieblich's Third Ear at La MaMa, and Rude Grooms at CultureLab LIC.
-In addition to their work in live performance, Matthew collaborates with many artists at different stages of development, wearing the hats of devising facilitator, show doula, and marketing consultant.
+In addition to their work in live performance, Matthew collaborates with many artists at different stages of development, wearing the hats of devising facilitator and show doula.

 Matthew is sometimes a freelance dialect coach and astrologer.
 Their current artistic interests include Italian Americans, daytime television, and the work of Stephen Varble.
 They are an unapologetic Chekhov stan, and (for similar reasons) are obsessed with The Real Housewives.
 Matthew is non-binary and uses they/them pronouns.